| |

 Kangaroos, wallabies, Wombats, and possums.

-www.zoodoo.com.au/ Only 6 km from the historic
+Only 6 km from the historic town of Richmond

-on the way to Port Arthur.
+with its goal, famous bridge on the way to Port

-caters for tour groups, families, children, school
+ZooDoo caters for tour groups, families, children,

-educational activities.
-ZooDoo is able to offer
+school educational activities.
+ZooDoo is able

-an extensive range of Australian native animals
+to offer an extensive range of Australian native

-these include the Tasmanian Devil, Tiger Quoll,
+animals these include the Tasmanian Devil, Tiger

-Koala, Forester Kangaroo, Bennetts Wallaby, Pademelon
+Quoll, Koala, Forester Kangaroo, Bennetts Wallaby,

-Tamar Wallaby, Wombat, Sugar Glider, Tasmanian
+White Tamar Wallaby, Wombat, Sugar Glider, Tasmanian

 Ringtail and Golden Brushtail Possum.
 There are